frePPLe/frepple/doc/integration-guide/remote-commands.rst

 Remote commands
 ===============

-All operations from the execution screen can also be launched and monitored remotely through a web service API.
+:doc:`/command-reference` from the execution screen can also be launched and monitored remotely through a web service API.

 * `Reference`_